 Professor Kathryn Edwards specializes in modern France and French empire.

 Professor Edwards is a specialist of contemporary France and the second overseas empire, with a strong interest in historical remembrance.
-Her first book, Contesting Indochina: French Remembrance between Decolonization and Cold War, examines the French memory of the Indochina War (1945-54) by considering film, monuments and commemorative practices, veterans' organizations, and special interest groups.
+Her book, Contesting Indochina: French Remembrance between Decolonization and Cold War, examines the French memory of the Indochina War (1945-54) by considering film, monuments and commemorative practices, veterans' organizations, and special interest groups.
 The book analyzes the construction of competing narratives of the conflict shaped by the overlapping contexts of global decolonization and the Cold War.

 In addition to courses surveying early modern and modern France, Professor Edwards offers courses on the history and legacies of French colonialism (1830-present), immigration and identity in contemporary France, and war and remembrance.